asselstine/solidity-upgrade-patterns/README.md

 ## Augur

 [Augur](http://www.augur.net/) is a prediction market; it allows people to bet on the outcomes of future events.
-It's been under development since 2014 and has a strong team of developers behind it.
+It's been under development since 2014.
 Augur publishes it's smart contracts to Github under [augur-core](https://github.com/AugurProject/augur-core).

 Augur consists of 70+ smart contracts.
 Nearly all of the contracts inherit from [Controlled](https://github.com/AugurProject/augur-core/blob/7f3c79a5dd471a98df8f66a640902e063f15f796/source/contracts/Controlled.sol).
 Controlled contracts store a reference to a [Controller](https://github.com/AugurProject/augur-core/blob/7f3c79a5dd471a98df8f66a640902e063f15f796/source/contracts/Controller.sol).